Murder of Paul Quinn: Further reports

 An Irish Independent report of September 2007 stated:

 The people believed locally to have been responsible for directing the murder of Paul Quinn, who had every major bone in his body broken in a prolonged beating with iron bars and pickaxe handles by nine men, are brothers, both long-serving IRA men who are heavily involved in fuel smuggling.
 They are also closely associated with Thomas Murphy, the local IRA boss who holds sway over what is now a crime empire in the border area.

 In October 2011, his parents were featured in an RTÉ news report, stating they still believe people living locally "know all about" the murder and have called on them to go to the Garda Síochána or the Police Service of Northern Ireland (PSNI) to "get it off their chest".

-In a statement made October 2021 following ongoing inquiries in South Armagh, a Garda spokesperson said that officers were still working with PSNI officers in a bid to solve the murder.
+In a statement made in October 2021 following ongoing inquiries in South Armagh, a Garda spokesperson said that officers were still working with PSNI officers in a bid to solve the murder.
 Describing the investigation and solving the murder as "utmost priority", Gardaí made a public appeal urging those with information to come forward, "no matter how small or insignificant" it might seem.

 Reactions

 Seán Cardinal Brady, Archbishop of Armagh, spoke out against the murder and appealed for the arrest of those involved.

-In November 2007, the Ulster Unionist Party peer, Lord Laird of Artigarvan, invoked parliamentary privilege in the House of Lords to name the alleged killers, stating that the killing arose from a dispute between Quinn and the son of a man who he described as "a local IRA chief".
-He also raised at Westminster allegations by the Quinn family and other locals that one of the men used as 'bait' in the Quinn death is under threat from the South Armagh Provisionals.
+In November 2007, the Ulster Unionist Party peer, Lord Laird of Artigarvan invoked parliamentary privilege in the House of Lords to name the alleged killers, stating that the killing arose from a dispute between Quinn and the son of a man who he described as "a local IRA chief".
+He also raised at Westminster allegations by the Quinn family and other locals that one of the men used as "bait" in the Quinn death is under threat from the South Armagh Provisionals.

 Both Gerry Adams and Martin McGuinness condemned the murder.